WareAoba/Paraglide/README-EN.md

  2. **built-in Text Editor**: Planned to be equipped with convenient features for tasks like translation work.
  3. **Overlay refactoring**: Planning to significantly improve functionality.
  4. **User Guide**: Plan to write a detailed manual for the program.
- 5. **Multilingual Support**: Planned to support English and Japanese first.

 ## Known Issues
  1. There is a performance issue with initial launch speed of the compiled app on Windows.